Section Ten: 1 2

 If you wanted a quick table, you could select the bottom item in the menu above.
 You'd then see a list of inbuilt table designs.

-first one is with the white squares.
-Move your mouse over the squares
+one is with the white squares.
+Move your mouse over the squares and you'll

-and you'll see them highlighted.
-Highlight the same ones as in the image
+see them highlighted.
+Highlight the same ones as in the image below (6 columns

 Once you've highlighted the correct squares left click to add the table to your blank page.
 It should look like this: